 -Pile the mixed vegetables on the open-faced pandesal and top with cheddar and mozzarella cheese.

--Place pandesal back in the oven toaster or a pan (covered with lid) on medium heat and toast until the cheese has melted.
+-Place pandesal back in the oven toaster or a pan (covered with a lid) on medium heat and toast until the cheese has melted.